Red Team - Fourth step - Privilege Escalation

 I compiled a list of handy commands per operating system:

 You will also have to look for installed tools and apps along with their versions.
-You will need these to look for CVEs and exploits related to local escalation privilege.
+You will need this information to look for CVEs and exploits related to local escalation privilege.

 Linux privilege escalation π¦